mozilla/vautomator-serverless/README.md

 Port scans are performed using a [statically compiled `nmap` binary](https://github.com/ernw/static-toolbox/releases/download/1.0.2/nmap-7.70SVN-b5bd185-x86_64-portable.zip), [packaged within the serverless application](https://github.com/mozilla/vautomator-serverless/blob/master/serverless.yml#L64-L66).

+Directory enumeration scans are performed via `dirb`, compiled specifically for Amazon Linux and the binary and all supporting files packaged within the serverless application, similar to the `nmap` binary.

-_**Note:** UDP port scans are not supported as Lamdba functions can not be as root/privileged users._
+_**Note:** UDP port scans are not supported as Lamdba functions can not run as root/privileged users._

 ## Get ready to deploy